gunjandatta/sprest/README.md

 ## Benefits:
 * Generates the REST api url and formats it for app webs automatically.
-* Global flag to execute requests on creation, to reduce the number of calls to the server.
+* Chain property methods for fewer requests to the server.
-* Parent property for easier development.
+* Global flag for defaulting the execution against the host web, for easier development in an app web.
 * PowerShell-Like experience in the browser console.
 (Synchronous Requests)
-* Switch between asynchronous and synchronous requests by the object's property.
 * Written in TypeScript with definition file for intellisense.

 ## Get Started: